Caution: This plant has toxic sap which can cause skin burns.

-- Very tall (up to 5.5m when in flower), short-lived perennial in the Carrot family.
+- Very tall (up to 5.5 m when in flower), short-lived perennial in the Carrot family.
 Resembles native Cow Parsnip, but is much larger in size and has more serrated leaves.

 - Leaves are very large and dark green, with deeply incised lobes and coarse teeth on all margins.
 Hairs on underside are stiff and stubby.

-- Forms large white umbrella-shaped flower clusters in June to August.
-Flower clusters can be 1 metre in diameter!
+- Forms large, white, umbrella-shaped flower clusters from June to August.
+Flower clusters can be 1 meter in diameter!

 - Reproduces by seed only.